 Garnish with a lemon twist.

 Sinister villain in a suit.
-He nearly destroyed Rowan and her world, crafting rough waters she waded in for years.
+He nearly destroyed Heather and her world, crafting rough waters she waded in for years.

 He’d want something masculine yet refined no matter the cost.